-- breeds to the CFA (Cat Fanciers Association) (or another registry standard) Persian Breed Standard.
-The Cat Fanciers' Association is the world's oldest, largest, and most recognized registry organization.
+- will breed to the CFA (Cat Fanciers Association) Persian Breed Standard (or another registry standard).
+The CFA is the world's oldest, largest and most recognized registry organization.
 The Persian breed standard is in place so that a Persian breeder has something in mind each and every time he or she breeds their cats.
 In general, an adult Persian cat will weigh approximately 6-12 pounds.
 The CFA Persian cat breed standard (pdf file) - CFA Persian Breed Standard.

-- will be one that you will talk to and buy the kitten from directly, the same person who raised the litter and owns the mother ("queen" or "dam") and most often even the father ("sire" or "king").
+- will be one that you will talk to.
+The one you buy the kitten from directly.
+The same person who raised the litter and owns the mother ("queen" or "dam") and most often even the father ("sire" or "king").

 - will have had the kittens examined (a minimum of one time) by their veterinarian prior to the kitten going to their new home.